-So, Nick opted to build an online booking system which would enable customers to book online – and pay a deposit – to secure their table.
-Tuesdays were cheaper than Saturday’s, and so on.
+So, Nick opted to build an online booking system that would enable customers to book online – and pay a deposit – to secure their table.
+Tuesday’s were cheaper than Saturday’s, and so on.
 It became a system of dynamic pricing for restaurant reservations.

 The skin in the game – the payment to secure the booking – changed everything.
 Empty tables became a thing of the past.
+Occupancy rates broke new heights not seen in the industry.
 As quickly as they released new dates for reservations, they would sell out, the demand beyond expectation.